-- (c) The dotted lines illustrate that by tracing backwards, we can determine the position and size of the virtual image formed by the telescope.
-In the limit as the object (and therefore the virtual image) are extremely far away from you, what is the angular magnification of this telescope in terms of $\theta$ , $f_e$ , and $f_o$ ? - 32-1.
+- 31-4.
+This is a common trick for expanding (or reducing) laser beams: two converging lenses are set up such that the first lens's right-hand focus is at the same point as the second lens's left-hand focus.
+(The beam is traveling left to right.)
+That forces the laser to emerge collimated from the second lens, but with a different beam diameter. (a) Draw a ray diagram for this situation, to show that if the laser beam is collimated going into the first lens, it really does emerge collimated from the second. (b) If the laser beam diameter before the first lens is [04] mm $f_1 = 50$ mm, and $f_2 = [05]$ mm, what is the laser beam diameter after the laser emerges from the second lens? - 32-1.
 Two loud speakers are 2.63 m apart.
-I am standing [01] \\\\\\ m from one of them and 3.58 m from the other.
+I am standing [01] m from one of them and 3.58 m from the other.
 The two speakers are driven by a single oscillator.
 If the frequency of the oscillator is swept from 100 Hz to 1000 Hz, find the lowest frequency at which I will hear an enhancement of the sound intensity due to constructive interference of the waves from the two speakers.
 Use 343 m/s for the speed of sound.
-(DO NOT use the double-slit equation, $d \sin \theta = m\lambda$ .
+(DO NOT use the double-slit equation, $d \sin \theta = m\lambda$.
 This equation is only valid for observations far from the two slits, compared to the distance between the two slits.) - 32-2.
-We pass a laser beam through a double slit.
-On a screen [02] \\\\\ m away, we observe a series of bright lines which are 3.4 mm apart.
-The wavelength of the laser light is 633 nm.
-What is the distance between the two slits? - 32-3.
 The figure shows an interference pattern from two slits.
-If the slits are 0.17 mm apart and the observed picture is seen on a screen [03] \\\\\\ m from the slits, find the wavelength of the light used.
+If the slits are 0.17 mm apart and the observed picture is seen on a screen [02] m from the slits, find the wavelength of the light used.
 Assume that the photograph in the figure is life-size.
 To obtain an accurate value for the distance between fringes, measure the distance between the topmost and bottommost fringes and divide by 4.
 Note: Sometimes printers do not faithfully reproduce the actual size of a photograph.
 The box displayed below should be 5.0 cm wide.
 If not, then scale the size of the photograph accordingly.

-- 32-4.
-Two narrow slits separated by 0.85 mm are illuminated with [04] \\\\\-nm light.
-The peak intensity on a screen 2.80 m away is 0.1 W/cm.
-What is the intensity at a distance 2.50 mm from the center of the central peak? - 32-5.
-(Paper only.) (a) Coherent monochromatic light with a wavelength $\lambda$ passes through three parallel slits spaced evenly from each other with a distance d.
-Use phasor addition/complex numbers to show that the intensity in the interference pattern at an angle $\theta$ is given by:
+32-3.
+Two narrow slits separated by 0.85 mm are illuminated with [03] -nm light.
+The peak intensity on a screen 2.80 m away is 0.1 W/cm2.
+What is the intensity at a distance 2.50 mm from the center of the central peak?

+32-4.
+(Paper only.) (a) Coherent monochromatic light with a wavelength λ passes through three parallel slits spaced evenly from each other with a distance d.
+Use phasor addition/complex numbers to show that the intensity in the interference pattern at an angle θ is given by:

-$$I(\theta) = I_0 \left( 1 + 2\cos\left(\frac{2\pi d\sin\theta}{\lambda}\right) \right)^2$$ where $I_0$ is a constant.
+$I(\theta) = I_0 \left(1 + 2\cos\left(\frac{2\pi d\sin\theta}{\lambda}\right) \right)^2$ where I_0 is a constant.
 Hints: At a given point in the pattern on the screen, the amplitude of the oscillating electric field will be a sum of the electric fields from each slit.
-Those will only vary by their phase, which phase difference arises from a difference in path length.
-Using complex numbers, you can easily include phase shifts by terms such as $E_0e^{i\phi}$ .
-Recall that $\cos\phi = \frac{e^{i\phi} + e^{-i\phi}}{2}$ .
-The overall intensity is proportional to the electric field, squared.
+Those will only vary by their phase, which phase difference arises from a difference in path length: $\phi = (\Delta P L/\lambda) \times 2\pi$.
+Using complex numbers, you can easily include phase shifts by terms such as $E_0 e^{i\phi}$.
+Define your phase shifts relative to the middle slit, and remember that $\cos \phi = \frac{e^{i\phi} + e^{-i\phi}}{2}$.
+The overall intensity is proportional to the magnitude of the electric field, squared.